 Growing an Indoor Vertical Succulent Garden

 How to Easily Frame Your Succulents

 Creating a succulent garden within a picture frame can be a fun and gorgeous DIY vertical garden project.
-You’ll need an old picture frame, a shadow box, a mesh wire screen, some potting soil, and a bunch of various succulents or cuttings.
+You’ll need a picture frame, a shadow box, a mesh wire screen, some potting soil, and various succulents or cuttings.

-You can build the shadow box yourself and affix the mesh screen and frame with some wood glue and nails, or you can buy a pre-made frame and just get straight to planting your succulents.
+You can build the shadow box yourself and affix the mesh screen and frame with some wood glue and nails.
+Alternatively, you can buy a pre-made frame and just get straight to planting your succulents.

 Once you have a completed frame, pack it with potting soil and start popping your succulents into the soil.
-You can use a wire cutter to clip away pieces of the mesh screen where the succulents will need more room to fit in.
+Use a wire cutter to clip away pieces of the mesh screen where the succulents need more room.
 Make sure they are firmly in place so everything stays put when you hang it on the wall.
-Once your picture frame is completely filled with various succulents, hang your masterpiece and give it a heavy misting of water from a spray bottle every few days.
+Once your picture frame is completely filled with various succulents, hang your masterpiece.
+Then, give it a heavy misting of water from a spray bottle every few days.

 Growing an Indoor Vertical Vegetable Garden

-A vertical vegetable garden could be grown using any vertical garden technique, but an interesting way to grow your tomatoes, peas, beans, cucumbers, and squash is with the use of a trellis.
-You can situate your pots on the ground, counter, shelf, or secure your pots right onto your walls at varying heights.
-You could buy trellis or netting to help with this or you can build your own DIY trellis from anything sturdy enough to support your garden.
+A vertical vegetable garden can be grown using any vertical garden technique.
+One interesting way to grow your tomatoes, peas, beans, cucumbers, and squash is with the use of a trellis.
+Situate your pots on the ground, counter, shelf, or secure your pots right onto your walls at varying heights.
+You can buy trellis or netting.
+Or you can build your own DIY trellis from anything sturdy enough to support your garden.

-Whether you buy a trellis or make your own, you’ll need to ensure that the staking is strong enough to support whatever you’re trying to grow and the pots are deep enough to support them.
+Whether buying or making a trellis, you’ll need to ensure the staking is strong enough to support what you’re growing.
+Also be sure the pots are deep enough to support your plants.